What is Cheti Chand?

-Cheti Chand is a unique festival for Sindhis that marks the start of the Hindu New Year.
 Cheti Chand is celebrated on the first day of the year, in the Sindhi month of Chet, according to the lunar cycle of the lunisolar Hindu calendar.
 Cheti Chand, which comes on the same day as Gudi Padwa for Marathis, is the Sindhi New Year.
 Varun Dev (Water God) Sai Uderolal, also known as Jhulelal, celebrates Cheti Chand as his birthday.

 The Hindu Panchang determines when the Cheti Chand Festival will take place.

 Cheti Chand is honoured on the second day of Chaitra Shukla Paksha, or the second day of the Sindhi month of Chet, according to this calendar.
 It usually means that it will be in the Gregorian calendar at the end of March or early April and will usually be on Gudi Padwa and Ugadi the same day or next.

 |Pratipada Tithi Starts||11:53 am on Apr 01, 2022|

 |Pratipada Tithi Ends||11:58 am on Apr 02, 2022|

 Cheti Chand Significance

 The Sindhi community refers to “Chaitra” as “Chet,” or the first month.
 Furthermore, in this Panchang, every new month begins with the new moon or Chand; as a result, the Sindhi community refers to the festival as “Cheti Chand.”
 People used to go to a river or lake on the full moon day and give ‘Akho,’ which was a pinch of rice mixed with milk and flour.
 The rite should be done at a well if there isn’t a river or ‘Darya’ nearby.